DevExpress/dotnet-eud/interface-elements-for-web/articles/grid/filtering/filtering-grid-data.md

 Note that if a filter is applied to a column, other column header filters display the sorted rows' unique values.
 You can press SHIFT and click a header filter button to show all the values (including hidden rows' values).

-For columns containing date and time data, the drop-down box displays a [date range editor](date-range-header-filter.md).
+The drop-down box displays a [date range editor](date-range-header-filter.md) for columns containing date and time data.

 **Filter Row**